-- Mechanical Contractors-Mold Growth In HVAC System-A mechanical contractor installed a heating, ventilation, and air conditioning system in a new commercial office building.
+- A mechanical contractor installed a heating, ventilation, and air conditioning system in a new commercial office building.
 After three years, mold and mildew growth caused the release of airborne bacteria throughout the entire building, resulting in poor indoor air quality.
 Claims against the contractor for bodily injury and loss of property use exceeded $500,000.
 In addition, the contractor was responsible for decontaminating the HVAC system.

 - Two tenants of an apartment complex alleged toxic mold and fungi caused their asthma, bronchitis, cognitive deficits and impaired function of their immune systems.
 A Delaware jury awarded over $1 million in damages; however the award was reduced to $818, 390 after issues of comparative negligence were taken into account.